end-4/dots-hyprland/README.md

 [ yay as AUR helper ]
 yay -S python-material-color-utilities geticons gtklock gtklock-playerctl-module gtklock-powerbar-module gtklock-userinfo-module cava
 ```
- - Other stuff that I use, not ricing-related (you can skip these)
+ - Other stuff that I use, mostly utilities (you can skip these)
 ```
 tesseract cliphist grim slurp fuzzel
 ```